Northern and Southern Cups: 2021/2022

 Due to COVID-19, the planned Northern Cup that would have taken place in November 2020 for the 2020/2021 season was cancelled.
 For the 2021/2022 season, the new format came in with only university teams competing and the tournament split into two different 1 day round-robin fixtures.

 Northern 1

-The first fixture took place at the Salford Sports Village in Manchester on the 8th November 2021.
+The first fixture took place at the Salford Sports Village in Manchester on 8 November 2021.
 The tournament results were as follows:

 Division 1

 Sheffield Squids moved down to Division 2 for the second fixture.

 Division 2

 Manchester Manticores moved up to Division 1 for the second fixture.

 Northern 2

-The second fixture was scheduled to take place in Edinburgh on the 26th February 2022, however it was cancelled due to the venue deeming the pitches unplayable.
+The second fixture was scheduled to take place in Edinburgh on 26 February 2022, however it was cancelled due to the venue deeming the pitches unplayable.
 Spots for the upcoming EQC and BQC tournaments would be based on the results of the Northern 1 fixture.